OscarZeja/osticket-prereqs/README.md

 1. Select "Open a New Ticket" tab.

-2.Fill in contact information: email, full name, and phone number.
+2. Fill in contact information: email, full name, and phone number.

 3. Help Topic -> "Report a Problem."

 4. "Issue summary" -> brief explanation of the problem followed by a description.
 In our case the issue involves users having trouble login into the online banking portal.

-5."Create Ticket."
+5. "Create Ticket."
 </p>
 <br />